 Qualified graduates of the Naval Reserve Officers' Training Corps will on their application be appointed as ensigns in the Volunteer Naval Reserve without professional entrance examination.
+After one year's active service in the Fleet they may become eligible for a commission in the regular Navy.

-Members of the Volunteer Naval Reserve who associate themselves with Fleet Divisions and attend drill with a division will become eligible for . transfer to the Fleet Reserve which carries with it retainer pay and better opportunities to qualify for promotion.
+Members of the Volunteer Naval Reserve who associate themselves with Fleet Divisions and attend drill with a division will become eligible for transfer to the Fleet Reserve which carries with it retainer pay and better opportunities to qualify for promotion.

-101A-101B.
+§101A-101B.
 Advanced Naval Science (third year).
-(3-3) Yr.
+(4-4) Yr.